omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

   -would also change def `__str__` to if statement on if name exists otherwise same as above
 ### Pagination:
 - add pagination to workout list, profile page, and instace detail page for results.
-- workout list pagination got removed becuase I changed it to a function view to allow POST forms
-- get rid of pagination on workout list if not logged in but keep it if logged in.
-  - just adding block pagination endblock gets rid of pagination in both situations
 - this will likely solve itself when endless scroll is added
 ### For multiple sports:
 - maybe just add a foreignkey field in current Workout model of "sport" that has different sport choices.